Roots of random polynomials whose coefficients have logarithmic tails: Introduction and statement of results

-The paper of~\citet{shepp_farahmand} seems to be the only work where random polynomials with coefficients satisfying~\eqref{eq:tail1} have been considered.
+The paper of Shepp and Farahmand \cite{sheppfarahmand} seems to be the only work where random polynomials with coefficients satisfying (\ref{eqtail1}) have been considered.
 The method used there (characteristic functions) is very different from our approach based on majorants.
-Whether the results of~\cite{shepp_farahmand} can be recovered (or strengthened) using our approach remains open.
+Whether the results of \cite{sheppfarahmand} can be recovered (or strengthened) using our approach remains open.
+Let us also mention that the least concave majorant appeared in the theory of entire functions; see \cite{valironbook}, page 28.
+For example, Hardy \cite{hardy} showed that the zeros of the deterministic entire function $\sum_{k=0}^{\infty} z^{k^3}/(k^3)!$ have a circle structure similar to the structure of zeros of $G_n$ under (\ref{eqtail1}).
+Eigenvalues of random matrices with i.i.d. heavy-tailed entries have been studied in \cite{bordenaveetal}.